At a glance

 Lindamood–Bell sometimes partners with schools and may provide instruction to students as part of an type: entry-hyperlink id: 87beb80d39f7498ab3513162536d29cc or RTI.

 Lindamood–Bell is one of several teaching programs for struggling readers that’s consistent with the highly structured Orton–Gillingham approach.
 Like the others, it’s “multisensory.”
 It uses the different senses to help students make connections between sounds, letters and words.
 But it has unique aspects, too.

 What It Focuses On

 Like Orton–Gillingham, Lindamood–Bell breaks down learning to read into concrete skills.
 These include connecting letters to sounds and blending sounds into words.
 Students master one skill before moving on to the next.
 But along with teaching students to read the words, the program also focuses on understanding content.
 It does that by using imagery.

 For instance, the student might be asked to create mental images of what she’s reading about.
 “Can you picture the lion?”
 “Can you describe how she’s playing with her cubs?”
 This strategy develops a concrete connection between words and images.
 It can help students find meaning in text and remember what they have read.

 “Lindamood–Bell puts particular emphasis on connecting sounds and images with written words and symbols.”

 Where to Find It

 Lindamood–Bell is not widely used in schools.
 It’s mainly offered at private Lindamood–Bell Learning Centers, and it’s very costly.
 The company does partner with some districts, however.
-It offers workshops for teachers and direct instruction for students.
-The programs may be used with special education students or as part of response to intervention.
+It offers workshops for teachers and for students.
+The programs may be used with students or as part of response to intervention.

 Who It’s For